AndreasChristensen89/resto-booking-system/README.md

 - All pages should share design

 ### Color Scheme
 There is a play between bright and dark, and the colors are centered around brown.
 Bright restaurant background with a wooden feel.
 White is used to for choices and grey, red, and white signal status.
 Green is used to signal confirmation.
 Red is used to signal cancellation or declined.
 Grey is used for pending.
-The dark brown background resembles and gives, in my opinion, a nice constrast with the hero-image.
+The dark brown background resembles and gives, in my opinion, a nice contrast to the hero-image.

 ### Choice of text
 Lato was the choice.
 I experimented with a lot of fonts from Google, but in the end Lato was the best in my opinion.